CMPB

 Translation M. Jauniaux

 Belgium, in spite of its small size, has a surprising wealth of fossils.
-Numerous geologists have studied its layers and their old faunae; for example Omalius d'Halloy, A. Dumont, The Cornet's, and many others.
+Numerous geologists have studied its layers and their old faunae; for example Omalius d'Halloy, A. Dumont, J. Cornet, and many others.

 Some stratigraphic layers were defined in Belgium, especially in the Paleozoic era.
-We can mention the Gedinnian (from Gedinne), the Frasnian (of Frasnes lez Couvin), the Famennian (of the Famenne region), the Tournaisian, the Dinantian, the Visean...
+We can mention the Gedinnian (from Gedinne), the Frasnian (from Frasnes lez Couvin), the Famennian (from the Famenne region), the Tournaisian, the Dinantian, the Visean...

 Important parts of geologic time are represented in our country, especially in the Cenozoic, the Paleozoic and the Mesozoic eras with some important gaps.